CIHR Doctoral Research Awards

-These are interactive webinars offered by CIHR on how to apply.
-Attendees must register to join:
+These are interactive one-hour webinars offered by CIHR on how to apply.
+Attendees must register to join here:

 Western uses the Electronic Approval Tool in ResearchNet to submit applications to CIHR.
 Applicants at Western no longer need to provide ink signatures on Page 3 of the Signature Pages section.
 It is, however, the responsibility of the applicant to obtain any other required ink signatures prior to submitting the application.